 If you’re going to be in Louisville (or Kentucky for that matter), there is something very, very important that you must do.
 Go taste some bourbon!
 However, if you’re not already a bourbon drinker or if you don’t have a lot of time, it can be a little overwhelming trying to decide which distilleries to visit.
 So, if you only go to one, go to Angel’s Envy and take their distillery tour because they are making the most unique (and delicious!) bourbon in America right now.

 Never heard of Angel’s Envy?
 Well, we hadn’t either!
-Prior to heading to Louisville, though, I had asked around to a couple bartenders, as well as the man leading a whiskey tasting I went to over the spring, to see if they had any recommendations for distilleries to check out while we were in Louisville.
+Prior to heading to Louisville on our summer road trip, though, I had asked around to a couple bartenders, as well as the man leading a whiskey tasting I went to over the spring, to see if they had any recommendations for distilleries to check out while we were in Louisville.

 Interestingly, three of these people that we had asked all suggested that we go and check out Angel’s Envy.
 Oooo, it seemed like we were on to something!
 Except.
 I couldn’t recall ever seeing it on a menu or in a bar in NYC, so I was a little surprised that everyone was saying, hey go there.